 Kona Parade and Fireworks Show

 Looking for the fun for the 4th in Kona?
-The 24th annual Kailua-Kona Fourth of July Parade will begin at 6pm and wind through the Kailua Village.
+The 25th annual Kailua-Kona Fourth of July Parade will begin at 6pm and wind through the Kailua Village.
 If you do it right, find a great seat along the sea wall to watch the parade, and then when the fireworks begin over Kailua Bay at 8 pm, you can just spin around and watch the light show!
 Bring a picnic and make an evening of it.
-For more information and donations, go to the official Kona parade page.
+This year’s parade theme is “A Salute to Our Hometown Heroes.”

 Queen’s MarketPlace and Kings’s Shops at Waikoloa Beach Resort are hosting several family-friendly celebrations.